 They grow each other’s reach because they serve different contexts to different sections of your target audience.

-Download this cheat sheet to learn how to integrate email marketing with your social media efforts.
+Download this cheat sheet to learn how to integrate email marketing with your social network efforts.

-Are you ready to design a campaign that leverages the strength of both of these marketing channels?
+Are you ready to design a digital marketing campaign that leverages the strength of both of these channels?